 Janome Sewing Machine factory was created in the year 1921.
 In 1954, the company was renamed to Janome Sewing Machine Co., Ltd. It has acquired subsidiaries based in America and Switzerland, Janome America and Elna, respectively.
 With the establishment of a research laboratory in Tokyo in 1964, Janome grew to become world renowned for its quality sewing machines.

-Where are Janome Machines Manufactured?
+Who makes Janome Sewing Machines and Where are Janome Machines Manufactured?

 Types of Janome Sewing Machines